Library Media Center

 Emma finds an old book in an abandoned library at her prestigious private school, and things really start going her way: anything she writes in the book comes true.
 But the power of the book is not without consequences, and Emma soon realizes that she isn't the only one who knows about it.
 Someone is determined to take it from her, and they'll stop at nothing to succeed.

-dener, by Jonathan Auxier
+The Night Gardener, by Jonathan Auxier

 Irish orphans Molly, fourteen, and Kip, ten, travel to England to work as servants in a crumbling manor house where nothing is quite what it seems to be, and soon the siblings are confronted by a mysterious stranger and secrets of the cursed house.